 We are living in unprecedented times.
 Coronavirus is impacting on how we all live our lives, and on how essential services are being provided to communities all over Scotland.

-Until then, if your collection services are disrupted, it is important that you maximise the capacity of your recycling bins and containers, with the exception of food waste which should be put in your general waste bin.
+If your collection services are disrupted, it is important that you maximise the capacity of your recycling bins and containers, with the exception of food waste which should be put in your general waste bin.

 To help you do that we have a number of simple tips like the ‘wash and squash’ method for bottles and cans and fully flattening all cardboard.
 Recycling materials that are clean and dry can sit in these bins until recycling collections resume.